chung-leong/react-seq/doc/manageEvents.md

 ## Parameters

-* `options` - `{ warning = false }` When `warning` is true, a warning will appear in the development console whenever a handler without a corresponding promise is called or a promise without a corresponding handler is awaited upon.
+* `return` - `[ <Proxy>, <Proxy> ]` Two proxy objects, one producting handlers, the other promises.
+They are invariant per hook.
+Multiple calls would yield the same pair.

 ## Magical Objects: `on` and `eventual`

 `manageEvent` returns two objects, `on` and `eventual`.
 They are JavaScript [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects.
 Their properties are dynamically generated.
-When `on.click` is accessed, a handler gets automatically created, which fulfills the promise returned by `eventual.click` when called.
+When `on.click` is accessed, a handler gets automatically created.
+Calling it fulfills the promise returned by `eventual.click`.
 The value given to the handler will be placed in a object, keyed by the name of the handler/promise.
-So `on.click(1)` would result in `eventual.click` resolving to `{ click: 1 }`.
+Thus `on.click(1)` would result in `eventual.click` resolving to `{ click: 1 }`.

 Upon fulfillment the promise `eventual.click` vanishes.
 Accessing `eventual.click` again would create a new,